 If you have any questions about using ICECAP-A in your study please contact Joanna Coast or Philip Kinghorn

 Please click here to download guidance on the scoring of the ICECAP-A instrument and for the STATA code

 A Welsh translation of the ICECAP-A has been developed by Gwerfyl Roberts and colleagues in the School of Healthcare Sciences at Bangor University.
 You can obtain the Welsh translation of the questionnaire by clicking here.

-A Dutch translation of ICECAP-O has been developed by Peter Makai and colleagues at Erasmus University, Netherlands.
+A Dutch translation of ICECAP-O has been developed by Manuela Joore from Maastricht University Medical Center, Netherlands.
 You can obtain the Dutch translation of the questionnaire by clicking here.

 Once again, please remember to register use with us before using any versions of the questionnaire by completing the registration form and emailing to Philip Kinghorn.